henryhobhouse/tic_tac_toe_tech_test/README.md

 ## Notes on functionality

 The app was built with the game logic first and the DOM controller second.
-Each was written in pure javascript with no libaries or frameworks leaving the code hopefully cleaner and more efficent.
+Each was written in pure javascript with no libaries or frameworks leaving the code easy to read without having to learn how a particuar framework operates.

-The fundamentals are in place for game play with the all edge cases encountered for.

-Testing is exclusively done via unit tests with attempts at building custom matchers, using Zombie JS not working to a useful level.
-I additionally looking into using nightwatch for full end to end testing but the setup was prohitive in time for return.